marijnh/Eloquent-JavaScript/21_skillsharing.md

 `/^\/talks\/([^\/]+)$/` (`/talks/` followed by a talk title) can be handled by a given function.
-In addition, it can help extract the meaningful parts of the path, in this case the talk title, wrapped in parentheses in the ((regular expression)) and pass those to the handler function.
+In addition, it can help extract the meaningful parts of the path, in this case the talk title, wrapped in parentheses in the ((regular expression)), and pass those to the handler function.

-There are a number of good router packages on ((NPM)), but here we will write one ourselves to illustrate the principle.
+There are a number of good router packages on ((NPM)), but here we'll write one ourselves to illustrate the principle.

 {{index "require function", "Router class", module}}